jherax/js-utils/README.md

   setTimeout(function() {
     var html = $("#demo-wrapper").html();
     $("textarea").val($.trim(html));
-    // you can run it as a function var htmlEncoded = jsu.fnGetHtmlText(html);
+    // you can run it just as a function var htmlEncoded = jsu.fnGetHtmlText(html);
     console.log("Encoded:", htmlEncoded);
     $("#target-v").fnShowTooltip("This html will be encoded ...3");